10 Great Games to Play Online With Friends and Family

 Skribbl is essentially digital Pictionary—and since players have to draw with their fingers rather than actual writing utensils, it might be even harder to recognize what any given object actually is.
 In other words, you’ll probably end up giggling a lot.
 To start a game, head to Skribbl.io and click “Create private room.”
 There, you’ll get to decide how many rounds you’re playing and how long each turn is (i.e. how many seconds each drawing session lasts), and you can even enter a list of custom words for the system to choose from.
 Then, copy the link to your private room and send it to however many friends you’d like to invite.
 When it’s your turn, you’ll pick a word from three options and begin drawing it on your own screen.
 Other players will see your work on their screens and submit their guesses in a chat box along the right side.

 From the makers of Heads Up! comes Psych!, a free game where you try to outsmart your friends by making up fake answers to real trivia questions in categories about animals, entertainment, and more.
-You don’t need to share your screen in order to play, but video chatting with your friends during the game will give it a more authentic game-night atmosphere.
-Download the app for Android here or iOS here.
+You don’t need to share your screen in order to play, but video-chatting with your friends during the game will give it a more authentic game-night atmosphere.
+Learn more and download the app here.

 You can definitely get your Scrabble fix with the Scrabble GO app, but there’s also a desktop version of the game that you can play with up to three friends through Pogo.com.
 After you and your buddies all create free accounts, head to your account page, hit “Friends” in the top menu bar, and enter your friends’ screen names to create a friends list.
 Then, when you start a Scrabble game, you can add your friends to your game.